 Top ransomware statistics

 Ransomware is an ever-growing threat to thousands of organizations and businesses worldwide.
-Since 2016, an average of 4,000 ransomware attacks have occurred every day in the U.S. Here are the top ransomware statistics you need to be aware of:
+Since January 2023, there have been 90,945 ransomware detections on endpoints.
+Here are the top ransomware statistics you need to be aware of:

 - The average downtime a company experiences after a ransomware attack is 22 days.
 (Statista, 2021)

-- In 2021, the largest ransomware payout was made by an insurance company for $40 million, setting a world record.
-(Business Insider, 2021)
+- In 2021, the largest ransomware payout was made by an insurance company for $40 million, setting a world record (Business Insider, 2021).
+The highest ransomware payment demand ever is $70 million.
+(NetApp, 2022)

 - 59 percent of employers allow their employees to access company applications from unmanaged personal devices.
 (Bitglass, 2021)